RestDB/codehooks-auth/README.md

 ```

 ### Template Customization
 The library uses Handlebars templates for all authentication pages and emails.
-You can customize these templates like this:
+You can customize these templates in two ways:

 1. **Edit the Default Templates**
-   After installation, the default templates are copied to your project's `/auth/assets` directory:
+   After installation, the default templates are automatically copied to your project's `/auth/assets` directory:
    ```
    auth/assets/
    ├── emailTemplateOTP.hbs         # OTP email (HTML)